The Ceramic Field Guide

 What is the best ceramic watch?

-There is no single best ceramic watch; the right one depends on the colour you want, whether you need impact toughness, and your budget.
+The right one depends on the colour you want, whether you need impact toughness, and your budget.
 This guide sorts the catalog by colour first, then material, type, and price.

 Do ceramic watches scratch or break?